GoFetchDeliveries/Tasks/README.md

 # 🐶 GoFetch tasks

 Welcome to the GoFetch tasks!
 This is where we manage programming tasks 	— bugs and new features 	— for the GoFetch apps.
-This list of tasks is in the [issues section](https://github.com/GoFetchDeliveries/Tasks/issues).
+This list of tasks is in the [issues page](https://github.com/GoFetchDeliveries/Tasks/issues).

 ## Creating a new issue

-* Click  green "New Issues" button in the [Issues](https://github.com/GoFetchDeliveries/Tasks/issues) tab.
+* Click  green "New Issues" button in the [issues](https://github.com/GoFetchDeliveries/Tasks/issues) page.
 * Add relavant label(s) to the issue: `bug`, `enhancement`, `ios`, `web`, `backend`.

 <img src="https://github.com/GoFetchDeliveries/Tasks/raw/master/Graphics/new_issue.png" width='1024' alt='Creating a new issue'>